cscart/docs/en/user_guide/manage_products/import_export/import_example.rst

 #.
 In the **Import options** section, specify the following settings:

+   * **Skip creating new products**—don't enable this setting; the product doesn't exist in your store yet.
+If you enable this setting, the product won't be imported.

    * **Category delimiter**—leave ``///`` in this field (it is the default value).

    * **Feature variants delimiter**—leave ``///`` in this field (it is the default value).